planttheidea/fast-copy/README.md

 - Non-enumerable properties are copied
 - Non-standard properties (e.g., keys on an `Array` object) are copied

-This is significantly slower, so you should only use this if you believe it necessary.
+This is significantly slower, so you should only use this if your use-case requires it.

 ```javascript
 console.log(copy(object, { isStrict: true }));